Angurius: What do you want?

 - Friendship Moment: See A Friend in Need above.

-- Green Aesop: The Nebula come from a planet that was ruined by its previous inhabitants through pollution and negligence towards the environment.
+- Green Aesop: The Nebulans come from a planet that was ruined by its previous inhabitants through pollution and negligence towards the environment.
 Also should serve as a Does This Remind You of Anything?.